-Former two-weight world champion David Haye was on top of the world in 2009, having just defeated Nikolai Valuev in a mammoth effort.
+The former two-weight world champion was on top of the world in 2009, having just defeated Nikolai Valuev in a mammoth effort.

 As it turned out, there was no robbery on the cards.
 ‘The Hayemaker’ returned to the United Kingdom a hero.

-Appearing on TV almost every week, Haye had quickly become the most recognizable sportsman in the country.
+Appearing on TV almost every week, Haye quickly became the most recognizable sportsman in the country.

 He enhanced his reputation by stopping John Ruiz before his fateful Pay Per View victory over Audley Harrison almost collapsed the paid platform.